SvenGroot/WslManagementPS/docs/Export-WslDistribution.md

 ### -Passthru

-Specifies that a WslDistribution object is to be passed through to the pipeline representing the distribution to be shutdown.
+Specifies that a `System.IO.FileInfo` object is to be passed through to the pipeline for each exported file.

 ```yaml
 Type: SwitchParameter